Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations: Problem formulation

-\begin{assumption} The system noise $\{d_k,k\geq 1\}$ is a sequence of i.i.d. random variables with zero mean and finite covariance $\sigma^2$, whose distribution and density function are denoted as $F(\cdot)$ and $f(\cdot)$, respectively.
+\begin{assumption} The system noise sequence $\{d_k,k\geq 1\}$ is i.i.d. with zero mean and finite variance, whose distribution and density function are denoted as $F(\cdot)$ and $f(\cdot)$, respectively.
 The distribution $ F(\cdot) $ is Lipschitz continuous, and the density function $f(\cdot)$ satisfies

 for any bounded open set $\mathfrak{X}$. \end{assumption}

 For simplicity of notation, denote

 Then $ \mE s_k = \mP\{y_k\leq C\} = F_k $.